Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 As you can guess, some of the providers of Web 2.0 or almost Web 2.0, like Facebook, for instance, are offering direct communication between the customer and you, as the owner of the ‘media’.

-Still, for others to allow you to be able to communicate with the customer through your media – chats – you’ll have to pay.
+Still, for others to allow you to be able to communicate with the customer through your media chats – you’ll have to pay.
 Others will not allow that no matter how much you are eager to pay.
-And the main reason is, they don’t offer that functionality.
+And the main reason is, that they don’t offer that functionality.
 At all.

 Again, the functionality of the CMS chosen is crucial.
 And if it doesn’t allow you to have such a function, and you really need it, just install another CMS.
 Easy as that.